Cathode Ray Oscilloscope (CRO)

 An attenuator is a voltage divider network consisting of a number of resistors.
 By selecting the proper resistor, the corresponding voltage is obtained.

-Delay Line is used to delaying signals for some time in the vertical section.
+Delay Line is used to delay signals for some time in the vertical section.

 4. Power Supply